MakoWish/wfweb-auto-logger/README.md

 ## About

+**_NOTE_**: This is just a test and should not be relied upon.
+Please use at your own risk, knowing that this might go away.
+The suggested changes to WFWEB's server-side logging are still being discussed.

 `wfweb-auto-logger` watches WFWEB's JSON-lines QSO log and automatically uploads each new contact to every enabled online logbook.
 Integrations are available for QRZ.com, eQSL.cc, HamQTH, and World Radio League.

 ## Integration status